andy5313/frontline-education/README.md

-React App that Displays Contributors for React's Github Repository!
+React App that Displays React's Contributors and their Github Repository!

+The app is split into a list view that has a grid retrieved from React contributor's Github API and a detail view that displays the current selected contributor.
+You can click the button to learn more about the individual React contributor's repositoriees on Github as well.

 List view
 The list view retrieves and displays a list of contributors to the React repository